gsingers/garmin_golf/README.md

 I've modified the [original code](https://forums.garmin.com/apps-software/mobile-apps-web/f/garmin-connect-web/128000/export-golf-scorecards/1229772#1229772) to download club data and shot-by-shot data for those users of Garmin's CT10 shot trackers.

-I'm now in the process of upgrading this to Python, Pandas and Streamlit.
+The new preferred method for processing the data is via Python and Streamlit.
+This approach can automatically connect to Garmin and download the data for you, all you need to do is provide your credentials.

 See the JQ section below if you want the original JQ + Google Sheets version

 # Getting Data from Garmin

-Regardless of whether you use the older JQ version or the newer Pandas/Python version, you need to get data from Garmin and there is only one way to do that.
+Regardless of whether you use the older JQ version or the newer Pandas/Python version, you need to get data from Garmin.

+## In the Streamlit application

+## Manual Download via Javascript
-## Usage
+### Usage

 Directions taken, more or less, from the thread linked above and modified for the script being in this repo.

-### Usage without Installation in the Browser
+#### Usage without Installation in the Browser

 1. Download or otherwise copy/checkout the script in [`src/garmin-download.js`](https://github.com/gsingers/garmin_golf/blob/main/src/garmin-download.js)
 1. Sign into Garmin Connect